A Step by Step Guide to Buying a Home in Edmonton

 - Your identification

-On your closing date, the buyer's lawyer transfers the mortgage funds to the seller's lawyer.
-The seller's lawyer contacts the listing agent who contacts your Realtor and arranges key pickup.
-This usually happens before noon unless there has been some type of delay.
+On your closing date (possession day), the buyer's lawyer transfers the mortgage funds to the seller's lawyer.
+The seller's lawyer contacts the listing agent who contacts your Edmonton REALTOR® and arranges key pickup.
+This usually happens before noon.

 If you have questions about buying a home in Edmonton or the surrounding area, we are here to help.
 Contact us today!